karimsammouri/karimsammouri/README.md

 <h3>Bachelor of Science (B.S.) in Computer Science</h3>
 <p>
 Miami University is a public research university in Oxford, Ohio.
 The university was founded in 1809, making it the second-oldest university in Ohio and the 10th oldest public university in the
 United States.

-Miami is a large, primarily residential teaching university with a focus on undergraduate studies.
 In its 2022 national rankings, U.S. News & World Report ranked Miami University fifth among public schools for “Best Undergraduate Teaching.”
 Further, Miami was ranked second nationally among public universities in "Undergraduate Engineering Program - No Doctorate," excluding military institutions.
 </p>
 <h4>Fall Semester 2019-2020</h4>
 <details>